 .
 Any matter which, by the terms of this Agreement as of the date hereof, is stated to be subject to the consent of all Lenders shall not be amended, varied or modified save with the consent of all the Lenders.
 Any amendment, waiver, variation or modification of this Article XXIV may not be effected without the agreement of the Agent.

 .
 The Trust will, to the fullest extent permitted under applicable law, indemnify each of the Finance Parties, and their respective subsidiaries and Affiliates and the officers, directors, employees and agents of each of the foregoing (collectively the “Finance Indemnitees”) from and against any liability (including, without limitation, reasonable fees and disbursements of counsel but excluding any Taxes except as provided in Section 8.8) which any of the Finance Indemnitees may incur as a consequence of or in connection with (i) the making of the Advances or the use of proceeds thereof or (ii) the execution, delivery performance or enforcement of any of the Operative Documents other than, in the case of a Finance Indemnitee, any such expense, loss, damage or liability which results from the gross negligence or willful misconduct of such Finance Indemnitee or which is otherwise reimbursed by the Trust under the Operative Documents.
-The Trust will further fully indemnify each of the Finance Indemnitees from and against any expense, loss, damage or liability (including, without limitation, costs of enforcement but excluding loss of anticipated profits or other consequential damages) which they may reasonably incur as a consequence of any breach of this Agreement by the Trust or any Event of Default, any failure to pay any sum due pursuant to the Operative Documents when due, or any failure to borrow when obliged to do so in accordance with this Agreement (including, without limitation, failure to satisfy any conditions precedent to such borrowings), failing to borrow an Advance requested in the Drawdown Notice on the Drawdown Date or repaying the LIBOR Advances otherwise than on the last day of an Interest Period, any Interest Period ending before its scheduled end date , or in connection with any breach by the Trust of this Agreement or of any Operative Document, as the case may be, except where it is otherwise reimbursed by the Trust under the Operative Documents.
+The Trust will further fully indemnify each of the Finance Indemnitees from and against any expense, loss, damage or liability (including, without limitation, costs of enforcement but excluding loss of anticipated profits or other consequential damages) which they may reasonably incur as a consequence of any breach of this Agreement by the Trust or any Event of Default, any failure to pay any sum due pursuant to the Operative Documents when due, or any failure to borrow when obliged to do so in accordance with this Agreement (including, without limitation, failure to satisfy any conditions precedent to such borrowings), failing to borrow an Advance requested in the Drawdown Notice on the Drawdown Date or repaying the LIBOR Advances otherwise than on the last day of an Interest Period, any Interest Period ending before its scheduled end date in the circumstances specified in Section 8.2(a)(ii), or in connection with any breach by the Trust of this Agreement or of any Operative Document, as the case may be, except where it is otherwise reimbursed by the Trust under the Operative Documents.
 Without prejudice to its generality, the indemnity in the preceding sentence extends to any interest, fees or other sums on account of any funds borrowed in order to carry any amount which the Trust fails to pay in breach of any Operative Document and to any loss (excluding loss of anticipated profits or other consequential damages), premium, penalty or expenses which may be reasonably incurred in liquidating or employing deposits from third parties acquired to make, maintain or fund the outstanding Advances or any other amount due or to become due under this Agreement.
 Nothing in this Article XXV shall limit the right of any Finance Indemnitee to damages at law.
 The Trust shall have no obligation under this Section 25.1 in respect of any claim of any liability, notice of which is not given to the Trust in writing by such Finance Indemnitee within 90 days of such Finance Indemnitee first receiving written notice thereof.
 Notwithstanding any other provision of this Section 25.1, the indemnity of the Finance Indemnitees in respect of liabilities arising in connection with the negotiation, preparation and execution of the Operative Documents shall extend only to the reasonable fees and disbursements of Mayer, Brown & Platt, counsel to the Agent.